The FAA is leading a public outreach campaign to promote safe and responsible use of unmanned aircraft systems.

 - Flying an unmanned aircraft within the 15-mile radius inner ring is prohibited without specific FAA authorization.

-- Flying a UAS for recreational or non-recreational use between 15 and 30 miles from Washington, D.C. is allowed under these operating conditions:
+- Flying a drone for recreational or non-recreational use between 15 and 30 miles from Washington, D.C. is allowed under these operating conditions:

 - Aircraft must weigh less than 55 lbs. (including any attachments such as a camera)

 - Aircraft must be registered and marked (if it is not operated exclusively under the Special Rule for Model Aircraft, pending NOTAM change)

 - Fly within visual line-of-sight